For father battling cancer, a graduation to victory lane

 “Jacob had to go through this with us, he and Cindy.
 She was still working and he was taking care of me,” he said.
 “That’s asking a lot for a 14-year-old kid to spend your summer getting stuff when you’re dad needed it.
 I was like a pickle that summer.
 I was sitting in the recliner or laying on the coach, I was just gone,I lost a summer.”

-They grew closer, and Ted began counting the birthdays and the days tol graduation amid a sobering prognosis.
+They grew closer, and Ted began counting the birthdays and the days to graduation amid a sobering prognosis.
 Those who survive the first six months with this aggressive form of non-Hodgkin lymphoma, Foxworthy said, still face about an 80% fatality rate after five years.
 For now, the 55-year-old accountant is working from home and savoring every special moment.

 Like the one with his 18-year-old son.